Skip to content

 Like they’re all overlapping, all the audiences are overlapping, and they sell both dropship products stuff,

-So you have a hybrid match between the dropshipping, the print-on-demand, between the broad level category, and niching it down like this kind of sub-niche categories within the store.
+So you have a hybrid match between dropshipping and print-on-demand, between the broad-level category and narrowing it down to this kind of sub-niche category within the store.

 This is the best place to start with a hybrid store model, and the couple’s choices are a great example.

-At the general level, it’s just about relationships; relationships are a huge level buyers’ market, but when you niche it down a little bit, right here in the middle, you’ll see that they specifically talk about couple shirts and couple hoodies and like so they niche it down in the different audiences a little bit.
+Generally, it’s just about relationships; relationships are a vast buyers’ market.
+But when you niche it down a bit, right here in the middle, you’ll see that they specifically talk about a couple of shirts and hoodies, so they niche it down in the different audiences.

 And then they’re also meeting in the middle with both dropship products and print-on-demand products.